Thank you for considering the University of Michigan Bioinformatics Program!

-A total of 30 credits are required for the Master’s, which includes the following courses and electives:
+A total of 30 credit hours, plus relevant research experience are required for the Master’s degree which includes the following courses and electives:

-- Computing & Informatics – 3 or 4 credit, several choices
+- Computing & Informatics – 3 or 4 credits, several choices

-- Molecular Biology – any graduate level or undergrad/grad level
+- Molecular Biology – any graduate level or an undergraduate course approved for graduate credit

 - Two Advanced Bioinformatics and/or Computational Biology courses

-Electives for the Master's can be any of the listed courses, or any graduate course in the relevant topics (biology, computing, statistics; applied math or applied computing will be considered only if in relation to biology topics).
+Electives for the MS degree can be any of the listed courses, or any graduate course in the relevant topics (biology, computing, statistics).
+Applied math or applied computing courses will be considered only if in relation to biology topics.